Jamaldeen-23/FPGAmini/README.md

 ***
 # TASK 1:
-# PURPOSE OF THE MODULE:
+# EXPLANATION OF THE MODULE

 The purpose of the module named “top” is used to implement a FPGA RGB LED controller which uses an internal oscillator(clock) and a counter(to create a slower clock signal for testing) to set the LED to emit blue light while keeping the red and green off.